 Thank You to Our Diamond Sponsors!

-Registration for the 2020 Joint Action Conference is now open.
+Registration for the 2021 Joint Action Conference will open this summer.

 The Joint Action Conference is open only to officials from joint action agencies, their board members and commissioners, and public power utilities.
 Space is limited, so early registrations are encouraged.